Katiebird Bakes

 No-Bake Peanut Butter Bars - simple natural ingredients with decadent results! | katiebirdbakes

-Line the pan.
 You can use parchment or wax paper, or even foil.
 It makes it MUCH easier to get the bars out of the pan once they’re chilled.
 Just grab the paper and lift!

-Make sure to chill long enough.
+30 minutes in the freezer, or at least 2 hours in the fridge.
 If you try to cut these peanut butter bars before they’re completely cold, they’ll fall apart.
 Not recommended.
 For impatient people like myself I recommend using the freezer.
 That way you only have to wait half an hour to dig in!
 Store the bars in the fridge or freezer to maintain their shape.
 I love them frozen.

 No-Bake Peanut Butter Bars - simple natural ingredients with decadent results! | katiebirdbakes